AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/part3.md

    >Several Core Components come with client libraries that need to be included on the page in order for the component to function properly.
 For example see **/apps/core/wcm/components/image/v2/image/clientlibs**.
    >
    >
-   >There are two client libraries in this folder one named **editor** and another named **site. **The **editor** clientlib is meant just for the author environment and typically included by the component dialog.
-The **site **clientlib is the one that needs to be included in the project's clientlib in order for the component to behave properly.
-For each Core Component you can view the README.md to understand what each clientlib does: **/apps/core/wcm/components/image/v2/image/README.md**.
+   >There are two client libraries in this folder one named **editor** and another named **site**.
+The **editor** clientlib is meant just for the author environment and typically included by the component dialog.
+The **site** clientlib is the one that needs to be included in the project's clientlib in order for the component to behave properly.
+For each Core Component you can view the README.md to understand what each clientlib does: `/apps/core/wcm/components/image/v2/image/README.md`.

 ## Implement Header Styles {#header-styles}